khryzmd/Flight-Booking-App/README.md

 - **API Interfaces**:
   - The application will expose a set of RESTful APIs for various functionalities:
     - *User Management API:* For user registration, authentication, and profile management.
-    - *Flight Search API:* To query available flights based on user criteria.
+    - *Airline Search API:* To query available flights based on user criteria.
     - *Booking API:* For creating, updating, and canceling bookings.
     - *Payment API:* To process payments securely using external payment gateways.
     - *Notification API:* For sending booking confirmations and updates via email.